 The following sections show you the causes, and how to fix the error:

-502 Bad Gateway causes
+Causes of 502 Bad Gateway

-The 502 error means that the proxy service acting as Gateway has a problem getting the content from your server.
+The 502 error means that the proxy service acting as gateway has a problem getting the content from your server.
 This proxy service you have in front of your site server can be a CDN, a Load Balancer, a Firewall, etc.

 Here you have a list of all the different causes: